Laura10101/kitten-calculator/README.md

 ![Tabby](https://laura10101.github.io/kitten-calculator/documentation/wireframes/wireframe-four.jpg)

-The third question is to determine whether the parent carries a recessive non-tabby gene:
+The third question is to determine whether the parent carries a single recessive non-tabby gene so it will only be displayed if the user has selected 'Tabby' in question two:

 ![Non-tabby](https://laura10101.github.io/kitten-calculator/documentation/wireframes/wireframe-five.jpg)

-The fourth question is to determine whether the parent is a colourpoint, which is recessive:
+The fourth question is to determine whether the parent is a colourpoint, which is a recessive gene:

 ![Colourpoint](https://laura10101.github.io/kitten-calculator/documentation/wireframes/wireframe-six.jpg)